Staff Writer Rachael Medina

 And this year is the perfect time to try a new flavor: In celebration of the Haunted Mansion’s 50th anniversary, the park is offering an array of special treats for ghouls and boys.
 Find the vanilla sugar Bride Churro at the churro cart in New Orleans Square, and search for the dark and milk chocolate Groom Churro in Critter Country.

-Though there is much debate when it comes to Mickey-shaped frozen treats, the Mickey Bar reigns supreme in our eyes.
-The Nestlé’s Mickey Ice-Cream Bar is a total classic, and we love it because it combines the familiar flavors of childhood with the novel shape of a Mickey head—it doesn’t get much better than that.
+Though there is much debate when it comes to Mickey-shaped frozen treats, the Mickey Mouse ice cream bars reign supreme in our eyes.
+The Nestlé Mickey's Ice-Cream Bar is a total classic, and we love it because it combines the familiar flavors of childhood with the novel shape of a Mickey head—it doesn’t get much better than that.
 Pick one up at Clarabelle’s in Mickey’s Toontown before standing in line for the Matterhorn Bobsleds or It’s a Small World.

 Who doesn’t love a freshly baked, perfectly salted pretzel?
 Along with being a mouthwatering snack, the Mickey pretzel is available throughout Disneyland and Disney California Adventure Park, so it’s easy to find one when the craving strikes.
 Hit up one of the pretzel carts near Pacific Wharf, Star Tours, or Big Thunder Mountain Railroad (before heading to Star Wars: Galaxy’s Edge).